saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 There are conditional actions you can use, depending on the type of view you have activated:

 - If in Side-by-side view, you can mirror the zoom and pan actions from the Current snapshot to the Baseline.
-- If in Overlay view, you can change the opacity between Baseline and Current diff.
+- If in Overlay view, you can change the opacity between Baseline and Current snapshot.

 <img src={useBaseUrl('/img/sauce-visual/review-page-modes.jpg')} alt="Diff review page modes"/>